Biden warns of GOP plans for Medicare, Social Security cuts

 As budget negotiations move ahead, expect the long history of GOP efforts to slash the popular entitlement programs for seniors to remain a politically powerful weapon the White House intends to wield.

-“They sure didn’t like me calling them on it,” Biden said Wednesday about his address that drew heckling from Republicans the night before.
+“They sure didn’t like me calling them on it,” Biden said Wednesday about his address, which drew heckling from Republicans the night before.

 He headed to political battleground Wisconsin, home of Republican Sen. Ron Johnson, who has proposed forcing Congress to authorize spending for Social Security every year.